 If you have any feedback on this resource, please leave a comment on this post or email our Law Liaison Librarian.

 Update!
-Following trial access during the initial stages of Covid-19, we now have a subscription to this resource for 2020/21.
+Following trial access, we now have a subscription to this resource for 2020/21.

 This Oxford University Press resource contains most of the essential, recommended and background reading titles you would normally find listed in your module handbooks and on the Law Library shelves.
-In this difficult time during the Covid-19 lockdown, we have temporary access to OUP Law Trove to ensure our staff and students can study from home.
+We have temporary access to OUP Law Trove to ensure our staff and students can study from home.